-The loan officer shall specifically perform credit-related duties such as selling loan products and performing credit control over loans with only Individual Lending methodology.
+The loan officer shall specifically perform credit-related duties such as selling loan products and performing credit control over loans with Individual Lending as well as Group Lending methodology.
 He/she must adhere to the policies, procedures, and other operational materials in performing his/her duties.
 He/she shall keep developing himself/herself to ensure ability, skills and knowledge suit the changes in the market and in customer’s view and the development of the company.

 The loan officer shall perform and take the following duties and responsibilities:

 ▪ Implements the sales and marketing strategies laid down by supervisors and the company;

 ▪ Builds and maintain good rapports with local authority to ease business flows and with potential customers and clients to get new clients, to retain and to gain repeat business with the existing ones and as well as future referrals they mayprovide so as to hit the targets;